 But what if you’re not at home when it comes time to bug out?
-Actually, that possibility is much more likely than anything else.
-With our active lifestyles, chances of being home when a disaster hits are slim.
-Therefore, your first survival task is to make it home, before you grab your BOB and head out.
+Actually, that possibility is much more likely than anything else and you need to account for it in your prepping.
+With our active lifestyles, the chances of being home when a disaster hits are slim.
+Therefore, your first survival task is to make it home so you can grab your BOB and head out.

-Finally, you’ve got to have the right skills to survive.
+Finally, you have to have the right skills to survive.
+In fact, developing skills is the most important part of prepping.
 Do you know how to start a fire?
 Can you catch fish with nothing more than some line and a hook?
 Do you know where to look for water?
 Can you catch a squirrel and prepare it for dinner?
-Would you spot a natural shelter, while walking in the woods?
+Can you spot a natural shelter while walking in the woods?

-Survival requires many specialized skills; skills that most people don’t know today.
+Survival requires many specialized skills.
+These are kills that most people don’t know today.
 We’re used to our comfortable city lives, in which those skills aren’t all that useful.
 But if a disaster comes, those skills could very well be the ones we need to get us through.
 So, it’s essential to learn a new set of skills, to go along with our bug out bags, vehicles, and plans.

-It’s also necessary to develop the right mindset.
+It’s also necessary to develop the right mindset when prepping.
 It is interesting that in every military survival manual, the first thing they talk about is having a positive attitude.
 Why is that?
 Because your attitude will make you or break you in a time of crisis.
-Those with the right mindset are the ones will strive to overcome, while others will give up all too easy.
+Those with the right mindset are the ones that will strive to overcome, while others will give up all too easily.